 This is a fascinating passage for many reasons.
 First of all, why did a “Chinese” god like Thượng Đế/Shangdi appear to Trần Thái Tông instead of an “indigenous,” “Vietnamese” god?
 Well, because there were no “indigenous” gods that the Trần felt were important.
 The gods of “the north” were important, and that is what the Trần dreamt of.

 Second, is this an actual “historical” account?
-No, it is probably a latter “addition” to justify or explain what happened during this period.
+No, it is probably a later “addition” to justify or explain what happened during this period.

 Third, is there any mention of “Vietnam” here?
 No, this has nothing to do with abstract concepts like “nations” or “citizens.”
 Those are concepts that were alien to people like Ngô Sĩ Liên.
 What he understood were families.
 He worked for the Lê.
 That was a family.
 Before the Lê there had been the Trần.
 That was also a family.
 Could one be a “traitor” to a family, or “defect” from a family?
 Ngô Sĩ Liên certainly didn’t think that way.